muhammad-tamim/JavaScript-notes/README.md

 </html>
 ```

 #### stopPropagation():
-event.stopPropagation() method used to stop the event from bubbling up.
+stopPropagation() method used to stop the event from bubbling up.

 ```html
 <!DOCTYPE html>